Strongly Coupled Two-scale System with Nonlinear Dispersion: Weak Solvability and Numerical Simulation: Numerical simulation

 \subsection{Dispersion tensor}

-We now study the behaviour of the effective dispersion tensor with respect to the nonlinear drift interactions in both geometries.
+We now study the behavior of the effective dispersion tensor with respect to the nonlinear drift interactions in both geometries.
 To begin with, we divide the interval $[-10, 10]$ into $101$ equidistant nodes denoted $p_i$.
 We then solve the auxiliary cell problem given by \eqref{aux1}-\eqref{aux3} for each $p_i$.
-To enforce the fact that the cell solution has zero average, we use the Lagrange multiplier method in a similar manner as, for instance, in \cite{formaggia2002numerical}.
-With the solutions to the cell problems, we compute the entries of the effective dispersion tensor using equation \eqref{macrodiff}.
-These results are then interpolated and the components of $D^*$ are plotted as a function of $p\in[-10,10]$ in \cref{fastdiffusion,slowdiffusion}. \paragraph{Case 1: Fast diffusion} We first consider the case where the microscopic diffusion is comparable in magnitude to the velocity field $B(y)$.
+To enforce the fact that the cell solution has zero average, we similarly use the Lagrange multiplier method as in \cite{formaggia2002numerical}.
+With the solutions to the cell problems, we compute the entries of the effective dispersion tensor using Equation \eqref{macrodiff}.
+These results are then interpolated and the components of $D^*$ are plotted as a function of $p\in[-10,10]$ in \cref{fastdiffusion,slowdiffusion}. {The parameter $p$ scales the microscopic drift velocity (see System \eqref{system:cellproblem_with_p}), playing this way the role of a local (microscopic) Peclet-type number for a given velocity field $B$.
+Variations in $p$ weaken or strengthen the macroscopic drift effect in a rather non-intuitive way.
+Our numerical studies seem to indicate that geometry 1 is likely to lead to stronger dispersion effects at least for the given velocity field.
+We show in Figure \ref{fastdiffusion} how such effects influence the entries of the dispersion tensor.
+This type of observation is very similar to the discussion presented in Section 5 of \cite{ALLAIRE20102292}.} \paragraph{Case 1: Fast diffusion} We first consider the case where the microscopic diffusion is comparable in magnitude to the velocity field $B(y)$.
 To this end, we choose the diffusion matrix

 which satisfies $1\leq \det D(y)\leq 9$ everywhere in $Y$.

 Looking at \cref{fastdiffusion}, we notice that the main diagonal entries $D^*_{11}$ and $D^*_{22}$ are symmetric with respect to the vertical axis while the off-diagonal entries $D^*_{12}$ and $D^*_{21}$ are symmetric about the origin.
 However, we note that the off-diagonal entries are close to $0$ and have therefore only a small impact on the macroscopic dispersion.
 This is a consequence of both geometries being symmetric: in non-symmetric setups, e.g., angled rectangles or ellipses, the off-diagonal entries would play a bigger role.
 The particular case $p=0$ corresponds to ``no drift" and, in both geometries, it is the value with the slowest dispersion.